rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 Need to call the function sequence in above order so that the system behaves in a deterministic manner, every time.

-## Threading Model

-HDMI CEC HAL is not thread safe, any module which is invoking the HDMI CEC HAL api should ensure calls are made in a thread safe manner.

-All thread should be correctly terminated when  HdmiCecClose() is called.

-Different 3rd party vendors allowed to create internal threads to meet the requirements of underlaying CEC driver module and meet the operational requirements.
-In this case 3rd party implementations should be responsible to synchronize between the calls, events and cleanup the thread.

-## Process Model

-HdmiCecDaemon process takes care of Initializing CEC HAL component.
-At any point of time a single instance of HdmiCecDaemon process exists to respond to any CEC related functionality to the application.
-The interface implementation should not manipulate any process-wide state, such as the current directory, locale, etc. Doing so could have unintended consequences for other threads within the process group.

-## Memory Model

-CEC HAL client module is responsible to pass message buffer and free it for transmit request.
-For Receive message passes message buffer in the callback and client is responsible to copy to its internal buffer before callback is returned.

-## Power Management Requirements

-The CEC HAL is not involved in any of the power management operation.
-Any power management state transitions MUST not affect the operation of the CEC HAL. e.g. on resumption from a low power state the operation of the CEC should continue as if no transition has occurred.

-For further information on handling wake from DEEPSLEEP see the RDK PowerManager HAL documentation.

-## Asynchronous Notification Model

-Asynchronous CEC transmit and receive operations following API's  and callback registrations are used.
-  1. For async transmit use the function: HdmiCecTxAsync(int, const unsigned char *, int)

-  2. For async receive call back use the function: HdmiCecSetRxCallback(int, HdmiCecRxCallback_t, void*)

-  3. For async transmit ack use the function: HdmiCecSetTxCallback(int, HdmiCecTxCallback_t, void*)

-## Blocking calls

-Please see the blocking calls used in HDMI CEC HAL:
-  1. HdmiCecOpen(int *)
-  2. HdmiCecClose(int)
-  3. HdmiCecSetLogicalAddress(int, int *, int)
-  4. HdmiCecAddLogicalAddress(int, int)
-  5. HdmiCecRemoveLogicalAddress(int, int)
-  6. HdmiCecGetLogicalAddress(int, int,  int *)
-  7. HdmiCecGetPhysicalAddress(int,unsigned int *)
-  8. HdmiCecTx(int, const unsigned char *, int, int *)
-Blocking calls should complete within a time period commensurate with the complexity of the operation and in accordance with any relevant CEC specification.
-Any calls that can fail due to the lack of a response from connected device should have a timeout period in accordance with any relevant documentation.
-If any of the blocking call is prematurely terminated after successful HdmiCecOpen(int *) call, client is responsible to call HdmiCecClose(int) and retry the steps in Theory of operation.

-## Internal Error Handling

-All the CEC HAL API's should return error synchronously as a return argument.
-HAL is responsible to handle system errors(e.g. out of memory) internally.

-## Persistence Model

-There is no requirement for HAL to persist any setting information.
-Application/Client is responsible to persist any settings related to HDMI CEC feature.

 # Nonfunctional requirements